 You will also want to consult the pharmacist when picking up your prescription as some foods don’t play well with medication.
 There are certain drugs that don’t work properly if grapefruit, grapefruit products, and a couple other different citrus fruits are consumed.
 Here’s a good description from WebMD of what can happen if you are taking a medication that does not work with grapefruit: Here’s what happens: Grapefruit contains furanocoumarins, which block an enzyme that normally breaks down certain medications in the body.
 When it is left unchecked, medication levels can grow toxic in the body.
 While discussing with the pharmacist regarding potential food and drug interactions, this would be a good time to ask if any other prescriptions you have would interact with medicine from the surgery.

 Nutrients are a key ingredient to a successful recovery.
+Please remember the importance of good nutrition after surgery.
 Research what nutrients are best for healing the part of your body that will be impacted by your unique situation.
 Be sure to discuss with your doctor what nutrients are most important for promoting healing from your specific surgery.
 Also remember to discuss potential drug interactions with your doctor and pharmacist.